wdathing/fujinet-dragon-bin/README.md

 fnconfig.ini - sample config file

 place the .VDK and the fnconfig.ini in the root of the SD card.
 You should pre-edit the ini file to have correct wifi parameters until the config program is fully working on dragon.

+coco123-dragon.BIN contains the rom image for all the platforms... use dip switches to choose the image to load.OFF-OFF selects dragon, and this effects the ESP-32 code behaviour, enabling the dragon support.